StanfordSpezi/SpeziNetworking/Sources/ByteCodingTesting/ByteCodingTesting.docc/ByteCodingTesting.md

 ## Overview

-This package provides several utilities that make your life easier when testing your `ByteCodable` implementation using XCTest.
+This package provides several utilities that make your life easier when testing your `ByteCodable` implementation using Swift Testing.

 ## Topics